caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 I wrote it as a text for my course, Phylogenetic Biology (Yale EEB354).
 We read one chapter a week.
 We review and discuss the reading on Tuesdays, and then on Thursdays do hands-on work, read papers from the literature, or share student projects.

-## Acknowledgements

-Thanks in particular to the students of Yale EEB354 in the falls of 2020 (the first course I taught fully online) and 2022.
-This book started as a collection of lecture notes for this course.
-The students provided invaluable motivation, feedback, and patience.
-Thanks in particular to Lauren Mellenthin, the graduate teaching fellow for the course in 2020, and Namrata Ahuja, the teaching fellow in 2022.
-Members of my lab provided very helpful feedback when I posted new chapters.
-Steve Haddock and Felipe Zapata also provided close reads of most chapters, often within hours of completing first drafts.
-Thanks to Richard Hammack, author of Book of Proof, for his helpful advice on self publishing to facilitate student access.

-## Dedication

-This book is dedicated to my sister Jenny Dunn, who has been there every step of the way.
-I am so grateful for her adventurous spirit, quick mind, and shared love of life.
-Thank you Jenny.

 ## Source code

-The source code for this manuscript is available on github at https://github.com/caseywdunn/phylogenetic_biology .
-The book was rendered from the source with `bookdown` [@bookdown2016].
+This book was rendered from the source, available at https://github.com/caseywdunn/phylogenetic_biology, with `bookdown` [@bookdown2016].

-Please submit any errors you find, typos, or suggestions that you have for improving the manuscript to the issue tracker at https://github.com/caseywdunn/phylogenetic_biology/issues .
+Please submit any errors you find, typos, or suggestions that you have for improving the manuscript to the issue tracker at https://github.com/caseywdunn/phylogenetic_biology/issues.

 ## Other resources